 Index-linked gilts were developed to protect investors from the erosive effects of inflation.
 In the mid-1990s the yield on a 30-year index-linked gilt was 4%, so investors were guaranteed to triple the real value of their money by the year 2025.
 If you expected to retire in 30 years you could buy a 30-year index-linked gilt whose value was guaranteed to move with the Retail Price Index, thus protecting your savings against inflation and giving you a generous real return too.

 Those days are a distant memory.
 Index-linked gilts have been offering negative returns for several years now.

 And conventional government bonds also look unpromising.
-The 10-year gilt yield is 1.3%, for example, which is below Consumer Price Inflation at 2.1%.
+The 10-year gilt yield is 0.65%, for example, which is below consumer inflation at 1.5%.

 Government bonds have traditionally been the bedrock of defensive investing, providing inflation-beating returns to investors and often performing best when economies slowed and equities were weak.
 At current interest rates, though, we expect gilts to fall in real terms in most economic scenarios.